Health and safety inspector

 Subjects regarded as relevant will depend on the area of health and safety you want to work in.
 For example, nuclear inspectors will need a degree in a scientific or engineering subject, whereas inspectors in the food industry will need a qualification in food technology.

-If you are aiming for specialist inspector roles, you must have a relevant first degree followed by a postgraduate qualification and relevant work experience, or chartered membership of a relevant professional institution.
+If you're aiming for specialist inspector roles, you must have a relevant first degree followed by a postgraduate qualification and relevant work experience, or chartered membership of a relevant professional institution.

 A minimum grade C in maths at GCSE (or equivalent) is usually sought.

 You can enter this profession with a HND and at least two years' work experience in a relevant profession.
 A related professional qualification is beneficial.
 Entry is not possible without a degree or HND.

 Entry requirements vary between local authorities, although all entrants must meet Civil Service nationality requirements.